Independent set sequence of some linear hypertrees: Introduction

 This ``roller coaster'' observation naturally led Alavi, Malde, Schwenk and Erd\H{o}s to consider whether there are infinite families of graphs for which the independent set sequence {\it is} unimodal.
 Since the matching sequence of a graph is the independent set sequence of its line graph, it follows from Heilmann and Lieb's result that line graphs have unimodal independent set sequences.
 This was generalized by Hamidoune \cite{H1990}: claw-free graphs (graphs without an induced $K_{1,3}$) have unimodal independent set sequences.

 Alavi, Malde, Schwenk and Erd\H{o}s asked about another very basic family of graphs.
 It is easy to check that the independent set sequence of a path is unimodal, and even easier to check that the same is true of a star.
 That unimodality holds for these two most extreme trees provides some reason to expect that it holds for all trees. \begin{question} (\cite{AMSE1987}) Do all trees have unimodal independent set sequence?
 What about all forests? \end{question} The {\it independent set polynomial} $p_G(x)$ is the generating polynomial $\sum_{k \geq 0} i_k(G)x^k$.
 It is an easy check that if $G$ has components $G_1, \ldots, G_m$ then $p_G(x)=p_{G_1}(x) \cdots p_{G_m}(x)$.
 Since the product of polynomials with unimodal coefficient sequences need not have a unimodal coefficient sequence, an affirmative answer to Question \ref{q-amse} for trees does not immediately imply an affirmative answer for forests.
+As an example of this phenomenon of unimodality not behaving well under multiplication, consider the graphs $G_1 = K_{100} + 3K_7$ (the join of a clique on 100 vertices and a disjoint union of three cliques each on 7 vertices) and $G_2=K_{90}+3K_7$.
+We have